Leptospirosis

 How is Leptospirosis transmitted?

-Through contact with water or soil contaminated with infected animal urine.
+Leptospirosis is typically spread through contact with water or soil contaminated with the urine of infected animals.

 Can humans get Leptospirosis from other humans?